Gemeinhardt Suite: Movements

-Movement One: “Carousel”
+I. Carousel

 The first movement relies heavily on the woodwind side of a concert band.
 Underneath an intricate flute solo, there are clarinets, and saxophones walking to a pleasant beat which sounds uncannily like a carousel.
 The solo flautist is given the choice of a technically demanding version, or a slightly simplified version.
 Either option involves long solos performed in free time with no meter.
 The movement only brings up the brass section two/three times before drawing to a loud close.

-Movement Two: “Telling Stories to the Sea”
+II.
+Telling Stories to the Sea

 The second movement is playing by a moderately-sized extended flute choir.
 Along with the four-six C Flutes, 1 C piccolo, 1 bass flute, marimbas, bongos, and shakers are needed.
 The movement unravels quickly, giving a bass flute solo/flute solo/piccolo solo/flute solo before a rhythmically complex closing.

-Movement Three: “Ceremony of Flute and Drum”
+III.
+Ceremony of Flute and Drum

 The final movement is similar (in formation) to the first, however, relies heavily, this time, on the brass/percussion section.
 It is a very earthy song dispersed with challenging, rapidly moving flute and other woodwind phrases, winding around blocks of the brass body.
 This movement is the most demanding of the entire concert-band out of all the movements, and the solo flautist is given quite the work-out, right up until the charged ending.